SpaceX launch vehicles: Falcon 9 v1.1

-The first Falcon 9 vehicle was integrated at Cape Canaveral on 30 December 2008.
-NASA was planning for a flight to take place in January 2010; however the maiden flight was postponed several times and took place on 4 June 2010.
+The first Falcon 9 vehicle was integrated at Cape Canaveral on December 30, 2008.
+NASA was planning for a flight to take place in January 2010; however the maiden flight was postponed several times and took place on June 4, 2010.
 At 2:50pm EST (14:50 ET), the Falcon 9 rocket successfully reached orbit.

 The second flight for the Falcon 9 vehicle was the COTS Demo Flight 1, the first launch under the NASA Commercial Orbital Transportation Services (COTS) contract designed to provide "seed money" for development of new boosters.
-The original NASA contract called for the COTS Demo Flight 1 to occur the second quarter of 2008; this flight was delayed several times, occurring at 15:43 GMT on 8 December 2010.
+The original NASA contract called for the COTS Demo Flight 1 to occur the second quarter of 2008; this flight was delayed several times, occurring at 15:43 GMT on December 8, 2010.
 The rocket successfully deployed an operational Dragon spacecraft at 15:53 GMT.
 Dragon orbited the Earth twice, and then made a controlled reentry burn that put it on target for a splashdown in the Pacific Ocean off the coast of Mexico.
-The first flight of the Falcon 9 v1.1 was September 29, 2013 from Vandenberg Air Force Base carrying several payloads including Canada's CASSIOPE technology demonstration satellite.
+With Dragon's safe recovery, SpaceX became the first private company to launch, orbit, and recover a spacecraft; prior to this mission only government agencies had been able to recover orbital spacecraft.
+The first flight of the Falcon 9 v1.1 was September 29, 2013, from Vandenberg Air Force Base carrying several payloads including Canada's CASSIOPE technology demonstration satellite.
 The Falcon 9 v1.1 features stretched first and second stages, and a new octagonal arrangement of the 9 Merlin-1D engines on the first stage (replacing the square pattern of engines in v1.0).
 SpaceX notes that the Falcon 9 v1.1 is cheaper to manufacture, and longer than v1.0.
 It also has a larger payload capacity: 13,150 kilograms to low Earth orbit or 4,850 kg to geosynchronous transfer orbit.